praveenraghuvanshi1512/AIML/Meetup_29_June_2019/README.md

-13. Navigate back to titanicbinaryclassification directory in VSCode explorer and create directory 'Schema'.
+15. Navigate back to titanicbinaryclassification directory in VSCode explorer and create directory 'Schema'.
 Right-click on Schema directory and click on 'New C# class'.
 Give name of file as Passenger.cs file.
 File structure should be as shown below.

 ![](https://github.com/praveenraghuvanshi1512/AIML/blob/master/Meetup_29_June_2019/Images/Folder_Structure_basic.png)

+16. Install nuget package : Microsoft.ML by executing below command in Terminal

+   > ```
+   > dotnet add package Microsoft.ML
+   > ```

-13. Replace content of Passenger.cs with below code
+17. Replace content of Passenger.cs with below code

-14. ```  c#
+18. ```  c#
     using Microsoft.ML.Data;

     namespace titanicbinaryclassification.Schema